-Our trek continues on through the deep and narrow d´Afouar ravine.
-Oleander bushes grow in the river beds and we spend some time looking for the green frogs that live in the pools of water there.
+Our trek continues on through the deep and narrow d´Afouar Ravine.
+Oleander bushes grow in the riverbeds and we spend some time looking for the green frogs that live in the pools of water.

-In the wonderful little Boualouz oasis, beautifully situated within a framework of bare cliff walls, we pitch our camp for the night.
+In the wonderful little oasis of Boualouz, beautifully situated within a framework of bare cliff walls, we pitch our camp for the night.
 Before us a stunning landscape unfolds with a majestic mountain slope rising towards the pass that we will climb to in the morning.

 Day four: Boualouz – Tassigdelt (5 to 6 trekking hours)

 We start the day by zigzagging up towards the Igli Pass at about 1 800 meters and reach a plateau with unbroken views over the whole Saghro massif.

 We walk on towards the heart of Saghro with its backdrop of an incredibly beautiful mountainside.
-The colours of the cliffs shift between all possible shades of the ochre colour palette.
+The colours of the cliffs shifting in all shades of the ochre colour palette.
 At the foot of the mountain lies the small green oasis of Igli, where we make a brief stop.

 When we continue on, our trek takes us steeply upwards on the beautiful face of the mountain.
 Once up in the pass, fresh vistas lie open for our eyes, and we enter a new and fascinating lunar terrain.
 Today’s stretch of the trek ends below the Tassigdelt Pass, where we stop and camp for the night.